adzcai/rlbook/book/6_pg/pg.md

 iteration?
 Both policy gradient and policy iteration are iterative algorithms.

-To analyze the difference between them, we'll make use of the **performance difference lemma**.
+To analyze the difference between them, we’ll make use of the **performance difference lemma**.

 :::{prf:theorem} Performance difference lemma